 Bourguignon traveled widely in France, Spain, and Italy, North Africa, Corsica, and Yugoslavia.
 He lived in both Haiti and Peru.
 He met his wife, Erika Eichhorn (Bourguignon), in Haiti, and they settled in Columbus, Ohio, in 1950 after she joined the faculty of The Ohio State University.

-During his life, he amassed a large and varied group of paintingsearly gouaches and later acrylicsand numerous pencil, pastel, and ink-wash drawings.
+During his life, Bourguignon amassed a large and varied group of paintingsearly gouaches and later acrylicsand numerous pencil, pastel, and ink-wash drawings.
 Many of the gouache paintings from the 1950s and 1960s depict rich cultural interpretations, tranquil landscapes, evocative figures, portraits, and genre scenes derived from his travels.
 In the 1970s, his landscapes and figural scenes were expressionistic, often with whimsical, vulnerable, or tragic figures revealed in delightfully complex interactions of brushstrokes and texture.

-Bourguignon's exhibitions and publications
+List of Paul-Henri Bourguignon's exhibitions and publications

 For more information, or to inquire about a painting,